Thailand Basketball League: Tier-3: TPBL/ Thai Global Basketball League

+Tier-4: Warriors Thailand League

+Format

-Regular season typically start in August.
-After the regular season, the league proceeds to the play-off round where the top 4 teams of the regular season match up for two games.
+Regular season typically starts in August.
+After the regular season, the league proceeds to the playoffs round, where the top 4 teams of the regular season match up for two games.
 The winners play in the final to determine the league champion.

-All-Star Teams

 Every team is required to send 1 player to the All-Star Team for the All-Star Game held in the middle of the season.

-Rule

 The league uses FIBA rules.
-Teams can have up to 2 foreign players in the roster but teams can only use one foreign player on the court.
+Teams can have up to 2 foreign players in the roster, but teams can only use one foreign player on the court.
 Teams can also have as many as five players from the national team but can only use three players on the court.

 Broadcasting

 Thailand Basketball League is broadcast nationwide regular season by Mono Plus and playoffs and finals by MONO29.